 - 326 Slavery and emancipation if the content is about abolitionism and antislavery movements, the political issues of that time period.

-Frankly, I didn’t like either location, so I changed all these books to a legitimate DDC number where students would find it with its historical time period:
+I didn’t like either location, so I changed all these books to a little-used but legitimate DDC number where students would find the books within the historical time period:

 973.71 Civil War – Social, political, economic history

-This number includes the Underground Railroad and the Emancipation Proclamation, and after relocating, students easily discovered the books there and even thought I’d bought new ones!
+This number already includes the Underground Railroad and the Emancipation Proclamation, so now all U.S. slavery books are together.
+After relocating the books, students easily discovered them there and even thought I’d bought new ones!

-So, School Librarians don’t have to give up Dewey with sweeping organizational changes to make their school library more student-friendly.
-For additional ‘creative’ ways to use DDC, get my new E-book How to Make Dewey Decimals Student-Friendly found at No Sweat Library, my Teachers Pay Teachers store.
+So, School Librarians don’t have to give up Dewey for radical organizational changes to make their school library more student-friendly.
+For additional creative ways to use DDC, get my new E-book How to Make Dewey Decimals Student-Friendly found at No Sweat Library, my Teachers Pay Teachers store.